khazanJM/arbaro-csharp/_posts/2014-05-24-Update-of-the-day.md

 * Looks like the leaf bending trick is creating issues (palm for instance)
 * A few enhancements here and there.
 * Parameters can be changed (sort of, lots of bugs there).
-* Arbaro documentation is no displayed
+* Arbaro documentation is now displayed
+* File Open/Save/Save as and New menu items are implemented
+* The various leave type are also implemented.
+There is a bug with the Spherical leaves
+* Bad entries for parameters triggers a MessageBox rather than an unhandled exception.

 #### Next step:

 * Check the leaf bend
 * Add UV and normals to the mesh
 * Export as .obj file format
+* Review all parameters

 #### A screen-shot